 Aye Maung was elected to Myanmar’s lower house of parliament in 2017 as an ANP representative for Ann township, though he later held the seat as an independent after resigning from the party later that year.

 After he was arrested, Aye Maung sought to form a new political group called the Arakan Front Party, which the country’s Union Election Commission approved in October 2018, Frontier Myanmar said.

 “Politics is very terrifying,” Aye Maung told reporters after his sentencing.

 “If it becomes apparent that the political engagement approach with the creation of various political parties is not viable, then the Union and the Panglong Agreement that make this union will become a curse,” he said, referring to the 1947 accord in which General Aung San, father of current leader Aung San Suu Kyi, promised equal rights and self-determination to Myanmar’s ethnic minority groups.

 ‘Legally flawed sentence’

-The court initially charged Aye Maung and Wai Hin Aung with high treason, unlawful association, and defamation of the state, but later dropped the second charge because of insufficient evidence.
+The court initially charged Aye Maung and Wai Hin Aung with high treason, unlawful association, and incitement, but later dropped the second charge because of insufficient evidence.

 The defendants' attorneys cited Section 22 of 1973 Interpretation of Expressions Law, which states that if one action violates two or more existing laws, then the perpetrators should be charged with only one crime under the law that they broke.